minhvinh20/minhvinh20/README.md

 ### 👋Welcome to MinhVinh's profile👋
 ## Introduction:
 - 📫 My name is : Minh Vinh
-- 🌱 I’m currently learning ML and DL
-- 👯 I’m looking to collaborate on DL

 - 💬 Ask me about
 - 📫 How to reach me: minhvinhit@gmail.com or fb.com/MinhVinh01